fatimahasan125/Docker-Publish/README.md

 # Docker-Publish
-A shell script to deploy a small website on an nginx container and pushing the changes to a user's repository
+A shell script to deploy a small website on an nginx container and pushing the changes to a user's repository.
+We also test whether the deployment has been successful or not.

 When DockerPublish.sh is run, it will prompt you to enter the following: